iterorganization/Waveform-Editor/docs/source/training/training.rst

    .. md-tab-item:: Exercise

       You can create repeating patterns using the ``repeat`` tendency.
-The repeat tendency allows you to specify the ``waveform`` attribute.
+The repeat tendency allows you to specify the ``waveform`` parameter.
 This allows you to repeat any number of tendencies.

       Take the waveform from the previous exercise and make it repeat three times.